stevepurdie/saap-docs/content/legal-documents/gtc.md

 1. **Acceptance, Defect Rectification and SLA**

-    1. Customer shall inspect the Work and Services during or immediately after delivery.
-The same shall also apply to the delivery of part of a Work, whereby defects in part of a Work may no longer be notified in the case of delivery of the entire Work.
-The inspection period lasts a maximum of five working days from delivery of the respective Work by STAKATER.
+    1. The Customer shall inspect work and services during or immediately after delivery.
+The same shall also apply to the delivery of part of that work, whereby defects in part of a work may no longer be notified in the case of entire delivery.
+The inspection period lasts a maximum of five (5) business days from delivery of the respective work by STAKATER.

     1. The Customer is required to promptly notify STAKATER in writing of any significant defects caused by STAKATER that prevent the use of the work, during the inspection period of the relevant Work immediately after discovery.
 This notification should be done in a way that the significant defects are comprehensible and reproducible for STAKATER.
 If a significant defect claimed by the Customer is not comprehensible and reproducible, it will not be considered a relevant significant defect.